 Across multiple dimensions of human progress, AI does not merely extend a prior capability.
 Previous technologies transformed selectively.
 AI presses toward the outer boundary across every axis simultaneously.

 The defining dimension that changes the category is autonomous agency.
+Previous technologies were tools.
+AI is beginning to resemble a collaborator.

 AI does not merely transmit or retrieve information.
+It dissects it, synthesises it, and creates it.

 For the first time, a technology can not only answer a question but reason through it, build upon it, and generate new knowledge in response.
 It is becoming a conduit for information on demand:

-AI sits on top of the internet, accessed via smartphone, processed by global computing infrastructure, and communicated across networks spanning continents.
+And because AI compounds on top of all prior eras, its reach is multiplied: AI sits on top of the internet, accessed via smartphone, processed by global computing infrastructure, and communicated across networks spanning continents.

 Technology often arrives with unintended consequences that become visible only after it has woven itself into daily life.

+Social media promised connection and delivered comparison.
+It promised community and for too many delivered isolation.
 Mental health suffered in ways still being understood, while the technology remained largely unchecked.

 AI stands at a similar fork in the road, with higher stakes on both sides: